vseryakov/backendjs/README.md

 ## Redis
 Set `ipc-client=redis://HOST[:PORT]` that points to the server running Redis server.

-`max_attempts` is maximum number how many times to try to reconnect before giving up or until total reconnect time exceeds the `connect_timeout` ms.
-Any other `node-redis` module parameter can be passed as well.

-Internal config parameters also can be passed in the url, the system supports special parameters that start with `bk-`, it will extract them into options automatically.
+The config option `max_attempts` defines maximum number of times to reconnect before giving up.
+Any other `node-redis` module parameter can be passed as well in the options or url, the system supports special parameters that start with `bk-`, it will extract them into options automatically.

 For example: